 As one of only four computer science majors currently serving in Congress, Ted is frequently sought out for his insight on technology and innovation matters including cybersecurity, cloud computing and innovation as well as the sharing and creative economy.
 He has also introduced legislation to prioritize consumer safety in technologically-advanced cars as well as legislation that would ensure law enforcement and tech companies protect consumer privacy.

-Ted has been a leader in Congress against ethnic and racial profiling, and discrimination against the LGBT community.
-He serves as Chair of the Congressional Asian Pacific American Caucus task force on armed services and veterans, Co-Chair of the LGBT Equality Caucus, and Co-Chair of the Cloud Computing Caucus.
+Ted has been a leader in Congress against ethnic and racial profiling, including discrimination against the LGBT community and hate toward the Asian American community.
+He serves as Whip of the Congressional Asian Pacific American Caucus, Vice Chair of the LGBT Equality Caucus, and Co-Chair of the Cloud Computing Caucus.

 Ted started his elected service as a Member of the Torrance City Council in 2002.
 Prior to serving on the Council, Ted was a Torrance Environmental Quality Commissioner.

 Recognizing the great opportunities America had given to his family, Ted wanted to serve his country to preserve the American Dream.
 He joined the United States Air Force, where he served in the JAG corps.
-After serving on active duty for four years, Ted wanted to continue to serve his country and joined the Reserves.
-Ted has received numerous medals for his outstanding military service, including the Air Force Humanitarian Service Medal and multiple Meritorious Service Medals.
+After serving on active duty for four years, Ted continued to serve his country and joined the Air Force Reserve before retiring from the Air Force in 2021.
+Ted received numerous medals for his outstanding military service, including the Air Force Humanitarian Service Medal and multiple Meritorious Service Medals.

-Ted's wife, Betty, is a Water Commissioner and a former California Deputy Attorney General.
+Ted's wife, Betty, is a member of the Torrance Board of Education and a former California Deputy Attorney General.
 They live in Torrance with their two sons, Brennan and Austin.